-These financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS"), that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by the Saudi Organisation for Certified Public Accountants ("SOCPA").
+These financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS") that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by the Saudi Organisation for Certified Public Accountants ("SOCPA").

-These financial statements have been prepared under the historical cost convention method except for revaluation of financial assets at fair value through statement of income (FVSI).
+The financial statements have been prepared on a historical cost convention, except for the re-measurement of investment in Gold contracts which are shown at fair value through statement of income (FVSI).